-Also in response to concerns expressed during the community assessment interviews the Corps invited the DOE to participate in the information sessions conducted in February 2001.
-Representatives of the U.S. Department of Labor and the Energy Employees Occupational Illness Compensation Program participated in the information session regarding the RI report conducted during October 2010.
-The Corps coordinates outreach activities with the property owners, the U.S. Environmental Protection Agency (EPA), the Department of Labor, the Department of Labor's Division of Energy Employee Occupational Illness Compensation, the NYS Department of Environmental Conservation (DEC), the NYS Department of Health (DOH), and the Niagara County DOH when planning meetings.
+The Corps coordinates outreach activities with the property owners, the City of Lockport the U.S. Environmental Protection Agency (EPA), the Department of Labor's Division of Energy Employee Occupational Illness Compensation, the NYS Department of Environmental Conservation (DEC), the NYS Department of Health, and the Niagara County Health Department when planning meetings.